sapegin/washingcode-book/manuscript/020_Avoid_loops.md

 ## But aren’t array methods slow?

 One may think that using functions is slower than loops, and likely it is.
-Most of the time, however, it doesn’t matter unless we’re working with millions of items.
+Most of the time, however, it doesn’t matter unless we’re working with millions of elements.

 Modern JavaScript engines are very fast and optimized for popular code patterns.
 Back in the day, we used to write loops like this because checking the array length on every iteration was too slow: